Ethical Principles and Publication Policy

 1. Obtaining the necessary permissions from the ethics committees or commissions for studies that require permission from the Ethics Committee (for studies that require the application of a questionnaire or scale, including interviews and observations; documents, pictures, questionnaires, etc., developed by others and require permission to use), and these should be stated in the article content. or as an addendum.
 In the absence of these permissions, the publication is returned to the author at the preliminary examination stage.

 3. The authors accept that the contact information (mail, institution, ORCID) specified in their article will be included in their article to be published/published in InTraders.
-InTraders agrees not to publish the information of the authors anywhere other than the journal issues, and not to share them with third parties for commercial and advertising purposes.
+InTraders agrees not to publish the information of the authors anywhere other than the archive books, and not to share them with third parties for commercial and advertising purposes.

 A. Ethical Principles for Authors